LorenzoBini4/laplace-DDPM/README.md

 bash main.sh
 ```

-This will execute the `run_pbmc3k.py` script, and all standard output and errors will be saved to `scrna_ddpm.out` and `scrna_ddpm.err`, respectively.
+This will execute the `run_pbmc3k.py` script for the Pbmc3k dataset, and all standard output and errors will be saved to `scrna_ddpm.out` and `scrna_ddpm.err`, respectively.

 To run the experiment for the Dentate Gyrus dataset, simply modify `main.sh` to call `run_denta.py`.